 Integra Group is a fully licensed Asia-focused accounting, taxation, and business advisory firm - with dedicated offices in Shanghai, Beijing, Singapore, and Taipei.
-We have helped companies ranging from Fortune 500 companies to small and me- Pierre.wong@integra-group.cn dium-sized businesses who wish to establish and grow their presence in Asia.
+We have helped companies ranging from Fortune 500 companies to small and medium-sized businesses who wish to establish and grow their presence in Asia.